Cadillac: Downsizings and new technology-assisted luxury features: 1977–1988

 For 1977, the lineup included the two-door Coupe de Ville ($9,654) and the four-door Sedan de Ville ($9,864).
-The $650 d'Elegance package, an interior dress-up option carried over from the previous generation of DeVilles, continued for both models.
+The $650 d'Elegance package, an interior dress-up option carried over from the previous generation of de Villes, continued for both models.
 Three-sided, wrap-around tail lamps were a 1977 feature only (although they would re-appear in 1987).
 Coupe de Ville's popular "Cabriolet" option, priced at $348, included a rear-half padded vinyl roof covering and opera lamps.
 An optional electronic fuel-injected version of the standard 7.0-liter powerplant, adding 15 hp, was available for an additional $647.
-Sales figures were 138,750 Coupe de Villes and 95,421 Sedan de Villes for an all-time sales record of 234,171 DeVilles sold.
+Sales figures were 138,750 Coupe de Villes and 95,421 Sedan de Villes for an all-time sales record of 234,171 de Villes sold.

 With these downsizings, fuel economy and handling improved.
 In 1979, Cadillac's flagship Eldorado coupe would downsize.
-The 1980s saw further downsizing of many models including the DeVille, Fleetwood, Eldorado, and Seville.
+The 1980s saw further downsizing of many models including the de Ville, Fleetwood, Eldorado and Seville.
 Cadillac brought out a dramatic redesign for the Seville in 1980 featuring a bustle-back rear-end styling theme and a move to the same front-wheel-drive chassis as the Eldorado.
 In 1982, the Cimarron was introduced as the brand's first compact car.
 The Cimarron's market failure is one in a series of events throughout the 1980s and 1990s which sullied Cadillac's reputation and caused the division's share of the US market to fall from 3.8% in 1979 to 2.2% in 1997; it is routinely cited as the nadir of GM's product planning.
-Noted automotive journalist Dan Neil included the Cimarron in his 2007 list of the "Worst cars of all time", saying "everything that was wrong, venal, lazy, and mendacious about GM in the 1980s was crystallized in this flagrant insult to the good name and fine customers of Cadillac."
+Automotive journalist Dan Neil included the Cimarron in his 2007 list of the "Worst cars of all time", saying "everything that was wrong, venal, lazy, and mendacious about GM in the 1980s was crystallized in this flagrant insult to the good name and fine customers of Cadillac."
 He added that the Cimarron "nearly killed Cadillac and remains its biggest shame".

 For the 1981 model year, the long-running "Standard of the World" slogan was changed to "An American Standard of the World".
 For the 1982 model year, the slogan was changed to "Best of All ...
 It's A Cadillac", which was used until 1986.